-- the work does not demonstrate achievement of the outcomes (1) - the student has failed to meet a school deadline for the assessment task, including if an extension of time has been granted for any reason (this applies to students completing a non-scored unit, as assessment tasks demonstrate the key knowledge and key skills required to meet the outcomes) - the work cannot be authenticated - there has been a substantial breach of rules, including school attendance policy - coursework has not been attempted or completed following multiple, clear instructions to do so - (1) If a student has not met the outcomes of a unit, they are to be given additional opportunities to demonstrate the key knowledge and key skills required to meet the outcomes of the unit.
+- the work does not demonstrate achievement of the outcomes (1) - the student has failed to meet a school deadline for the assessment task, including if an extension of time has been granted for any reason (this applies to students completing a non-scored unit, as assessment tasks demonstrate the key knowledge and key skills required to meet the outcomes) - the work cannot be authenticated - there has been a substantial breach of rules, including school attendance policy - coursework has not been attempted or completed following multiple, clear instructions to do so

+(1) If a student has not met the outcomes of a unit, they are to be given additional opportunities to demonstrate the key knowledge and key skills required to meet the outcomes of the unit.
 For example, if a student does not meet the outcome through the completion of an assessment item (including a SAC/SAT), a teacher may consider work previously submitted, provided it meets the requirements.
 Students may not resubmit work to improve a School-based Assessment score, but may resubmit in order to meet the outcome and therefore receive a Satisfactory outcome for the unit.

 If a student is at risk of not meeting the requirements of an outcome, and therefore a unit, after multiple opportunities were provided, teachers are required to complete the "At risk of not meeting Outcomes for Unit" chronicle on Compass (see Appendix C).
-This chronicle will generate a letter than can be sent home to the student's parent/guardians to inform them of the work that needs to be completed to meet the outcome.
-House Leaders will receive a list of students in their house who have been chronicled 'At risk of not meeting an outcome' on a weekly basis so that they are aware of students who may require additional support.
-If the student continues to be at risk of not meeting the outcome and does not submit the required work by the date outlined in the "At risk" chronicle, then the classroom teacher is to generate a "General Concern' Chroncile and tag the student's house leader in the notification chain.
+This Chronicle will generate a letter than must be sent home to the student's parent/carer to inform them of the work that needs to be completed to meet the Outcome.
+The teacher can choose to email a copy of the letter to the parent/carer or take a hard copy to the students House Reception for posting home.

+House Leaders will receive a list of students in their house who have been chronicled as 'At risk of not meeting an Outcome' on a weekly basis so that they are aware of students who may require additional support.
+If the student continues to be at risk of not meeting the Outcome and does not submit the required work by the date outlined in the "At risk" chronicle, then the classroom teacher is to generate a "General Concern' Chronicle and tag the student's House Leader in the notification chain.
 An SSG will then be organised by the House Leader to clearly communicate what work is required to be learned/understood/ submitted to demonstrate the key knowledge and skills required to meet the outcome; by when and with what supports.
-(NB: Discussion to be documented as SSG notes on COMPASS by the House Leader and a copy of the notes to be provided for the student and parent/guardian to support next steps).
+(NB: Discussion to be documented as SSG notes on Compass by the House Leader and a copy of the notes to be provided for the student and parent/guardian to support next steps).